 Late Work and Incompletes: Exams cannot be submitted late.
-Discussions and papers can be submitted late, at a 30% grade deduction, for up to one week after the due date.
+Discussions and the paper can be submitted late, at a 30% grade deduction, for up to one week after the due date.
 Late work submitted after one week will not be accepted.

-If an emergency arises that prevents you from completing your work on time, email as soon as possible to make arrangements.
+If an emergency prevents you from completing your work on time, email as soon as possible to make arrangements.
 Emergencies are defined as anything serious and unexpected.
 Examples of emergencies are car accidents, a serious health crisis of the student or the student's immediate family, etc. Examples of non-emergencies are weddings, vacations, or any other event which can be planned around.
-Even within the one-week late submission range, no late work will be accepted after May 1.
+No late work will be accepted after May 1, even within the one-week grace period.

 Students are expected to complete all work in a timely fashion.
-Incompletes are granted at the instructor's discretion after at least 80% of all coursework is completed successfully (D+ or higher).
+Incompletes are granted at the instructor's discretion after completing at least 80% of all coursework (D+ or higher).
 Incompletes are reserved only for documented catastrophic or extenuating circumstances.
 The instructor reserves the right to set the course completion deadline, which may be at any time before the end of the following semester.
 Incompletes revert to an F if the work is not completed by the expiration deadline.

 Course Etiquette: This course will bring together students from diverse backgrounds.
 We are working together to develop an inclusive and respectful community for all students.
-The goal of inclusiveness encourages and appreciates expressions of different views so that conversations can turn into the opportunity for intellectual and personal growth.
+The goal of inclusiveness encourages and appreciates expressions of different views so that conversations can turn into opportunity for intellectual and personal growth.
 We will be discussing controversial topics, which will challenge you to analyze your own views and the views of others.
 In keeping with this goal, hate speech, racist, sexist, homophobic, or other discriminatory language and behavior will not be tolerated.
 It is okay to disagree, but it must be done civilly.
 Mutual respect, civility, and recognizing others' views are crucial to critical thinking.
 Active, thoughtful, and respectful participation will make this course productive and engaging.